15 Workplace Mental Health Survey Questions to Ask Employees

 Analyze responses to specific items to understand how different facets of your business are impacting mental health at work.

-HR leaders can measure how perceptions are changing over time by comparing year over year responses to connect the dots between mental health and employee engagement.
+HR leaders can measure how perceptions are changing over time by comparing year-over-year responses to connect the dots between mental health and employee engagement.

 A pulse survey about mental health helps you understand employee perceptions around your mental health resources and support.
 Use a mental health pulse survey as a way to gather direct feedback from employees on: